kataw/kataw/test/__snapshot__/ecma262/statements/for-of/invalid-cases.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 728, end: 729
 ✖ Missing initializer in destructuring declaration - start: 728, end: 729
 ✖ Trailing comma not allowed. - start: 729, end: 730
+✖ Identifier expected - start: 729, end: 730
 ✖ Expected a `;` - start: 733, end: 737
 ✖ Expected a `;` - start: 737, end: 738
-✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 749, end: 760 ✖ Object property expected - start: 793, end: 795
+✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 749, end: 763 ✖ Object property expected - start: 793, end: 795
 ✖ ',' expected - start: 793, end: 795
 ✖ Variable declaration not allowed at this location - start: 793, end: 795